I love going out for afternoon tea, it’s one of my favourite pastimes (I’ll write about some of my favourite ones) but alas it’s expensive.

 It doesn’t stop me wanting one though!

-Although it’s easy to buy or make cupcakes and Victoria sponge you need your scones freshly made.
+Although it’s easy to buy or make cupcakes and Victoria sponge you need your scones freshly made, shop ones just don’t cut it.

 Therefore I decided I wanted cherry scones… And had to make some.